darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/06 - Lines of Sight.md

 Through his lattice sight, Lareth watched the city wake to another day, unaware that it might be one of their last in freedom.
 Merchants arranged their wares, dock workers loaded cargo, University students hurried to morning lectures.
 The ordinary patterns of life continuing while extraordinary threats gathered like storm clouds.

-"We have two days," he said quietly.
-"Two days to prepare a city for occupation, a University for siege, and a Herald for a test that might reshape everything we understand about divine authority."
+"We have little time," he said quietly.
+"Days at best to prepare a city for occupation, a University for siege, and a Herald for a test that might reshape everything we understand about divine authority."

 "Then we'd better begin," Samantha said, her hand resting on her sword with the easy familiarity of someone who had accepted that some problems could only be solved through action.
 "Starting with understanding exactly what Serathis has planned.
 Melf, you mentioned your daughter's letters contained unusual intelligence?"